afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 ~~~

 However there is another problem: double-spending or spending non-existent
 money.
-Everyone can now verify that Transaction 27 is coming from the
+Everyone can now verify that transaction 27 is coming from the
 legitimate owner of Wallet 1234 but it is certain that Wallet 1234 didn't
-have Graham's number of Bitcoins at the point of broadcasting.
+have Graham's number of Bitcoins at the point of the broadcast.

 The most interesting part of the Bitcoin architecture is this mechanism which
 prevents double spending.
 Using an email analogy I will try to illustrate this